 This schedule is given to help you stay on track with completing the modules.
 You are welcome to move through the course at a faster pace, but you must take the module quizzes for each week by 8:00 pm on the posted deadline (Friday of every week, except for the final set), complete the review tests before 8:00 pm on the scheduled test dates, and complete your discussion entries/assignments by 11:59 p.m. on the posted deadlines (every other week).
 Quizzes and tests will remain open for two weeks beyond the posted deadline, but late submissions will receive a point deduction of 10% per day.
+(Note: the late deduction will be removed for quizzes due during drop-add week or reading day week.)
 Beyond the 10th day, quizzes may be completed in order to progress through the modules, but they will receive no credit.
 There is no late submission window for discussion assignments.

-PLP 2000 Syllabus: Plants, Plagues, and People (Online) Spring, 2021 e-LEARNING WEBSITE: https://elearning.ufl.edu/ (in Canvas)
+PLP 2000 Syllabus: Plants, Plagues, and People (Online) Spring, 2022 e-LEARNING WEBSITE: https://elearning.ufl.edu/ (in Canvas)